-The Houston Astros announced on Thursday that hey have fired assistant general manager Brandon Taubman in the aftermath of statements he reportedly made to female reporters regarding closer Roberto Osuna.
+The Houston Astros fired assistant general manager Brandon Taubman, the team announced on Thursday in the aftermath of statements he reportedly made to female reporters regarding closer Roberto Osuna.

 Taubman repeatedly yelled “Thank God we got Osuna.
-I’m so f---ing glad we got Osuna” in the direction of the reporters during the celebration, one of whom was wearing a purple domestic-violence awareness bracelet, according to the report.
+I’m so f---ing glad we got Osuna” in the direction of the reporters during the celebration, one of whom was wearing a purple domestic-violence awareness bracelet and had been critical of the Astros acquisition of Osuna, according to the report.

 The Astros traded for Osuna in 2018 as he was serving a 75-game suspension for domestic violence as a member of the Toronto Blue Jays.